SystemsApproach/private5g/core.rst

 * **Buffering Action Rules (BARs):** Instructs the UPF to buffer downlink traffic for idle UEs, while also sending a `Downlink Data Notification` to the Control Plane.
-This notification, in turn, causes the CP to instruct the base station to awake the UE.
+This notification, in turn, causes the CP to instruct the base station to awaken the UE.
 Once the UE becomes active, the UPF releases the buffered traffic and resumes normal forwarding.
 The buffering and notification functions are activated by modifying a FAR to include `buffer` and `notify` flags,